 Yalu Napkin Ring was inspired by the fluid movement of meandering rivers.
 Perfect for a formal dining experience, an intimate dinner party and a lasting gift with an area for personalisation.
-Yalu Napkin Ring was commended in the Decorative Arts category at the award ceremony held in Pewterers' Hall on the 6th of June.
+Yalu Napkin Ring was commended in the Decorative Arts category at the award ceremony held in Pewterers' Hall.

 This brief was to design a gift for the client John Lewis that would be made by Dartington Crystal.
 Tessellation has been inspired by the natural formations of repeating shapes found in nature.
 This has formed the design concept of a single shaped mold-blown vase that can be multiplied to create a larger collection and visual display.
 Market research for the client John Lewis showed products with multiple functions proved popular with the gift market.
 It has the versatility to be added to over time, to become a collected item tailored towards the customers’ requirements and therefore the perfect gift.

 An especially designed gift for Shrewsbury Museum which allows the customer to

 personalise if they wish and easily construct into their own Shrewsbury Museum Money Box.

 Each panel has a laser etched iconic image which has been selected from inspirational

 elements from Shrewsbury’s town history, key artifacts from the museum’s collections, as

 well as connecting the old museum with the new location.
 This is an interactive, creative